 “The men of Alpha Phi Alpha Fraternity, Inc. are committed to helping the next generation of young brothers live healthy, productive and smart lives,” said Project Alpha Coordinator Sam Wells.
 “Project Alpha is just one way that we can continue to change our communities for the better, from the inside out.”

-The workshop is free and open to teen males.
-A permission slip signed by a parent or guardian is required to participate.
-For more information call Sam Wells at 810- 610-2053.
+This workshop is free and open to teen males.
+A permission slip signed by a parent or guardian is required in order to participate.
+For more information call Brandon Townsel at 810-394-5033.